mildlybrutal/road-is-taken/README.md

 ### 2. AI-Powered & Context-Aware

-*   **Google Gemini Integration:** Acts as a "Senior Engineering Mentor" to break down complex topics into manageable nodes.
+*   **Groq AI Integration:** Acts as a "Senior Engineering Mentor" to break down complex topics into manageable nodes.
 *   **Smart Skipping:** Syncs with your GitHub profile to verify your existing skills and automatically marks relevant roadmap nodes as "Completed," allowing you to focus on what's new.

 ### 3. Interactive Roadmap UI